Updated July 2021:

 Natural turf putting greens (e.g., bent grass or Bermuda grass) can be great under the right conditions (such as when a golfer has a lot of money or also happens to be a professional gardner), but this option does require a lot of time, expertise, money, equipment, and extensive labor to keep green.
 The groundskeeper has to water every day and mow four to six times a week.

 Cost: (For an approximately 1,000 square foot backyard putting green, according to the University of Arkansas)

 - Cup (hole) cutter, cups, and flagsticks: $300

 - Fertilizer: $75 per year

 - Insecticide: $50 per year

 - Creeping bentgrass seed: $50

 - Tifdwarf, TifEagle, or Miniverde sprigs: $150 to $300

 Plus all the time required to mow, water, and maintain it.

-In contrast, experts usually recommend installing artificial grass because there are a lot of great synthetic putting greens now available on the market that look and respond like real putting-green grass.
-More importantly, this type of grass can be quickly and easily installed in a backyard, and is virtually maintenance free.
+In contrast, experts typically recommend installing synthetic putting greens due to greater manageability, as well as the improvements to artificial grass’ manufacturing technology.
+Artificial putting greens available in today’s market look and respond like real putting-green grass.
+More importantly, this type of grass can be quickly and easily installed in a backyard and is virtually maintenance-free.